Gered Mankowitz: Influence and contributions

 When asked if he thought that his work influenced the image of the Rolling Stones, Mankowitz stated: I think I contributed a lot when I did the cover of the album Between the Buttons.
 My contribution in the earlier sessions was based more on an honesty, a desire to communicate something about the Stones as people and not try and mask their personalities with any sort of technical or theatrical embellishments.
 I think that that’s why (their manager) Andrew (Loog Oldham) liked the pictures and why the band were happy to work with me for such a long period of time, because I photographed them as they were.
 And then when it came to Between the Buttons, I felt confident enough as a photographer and in my relationship with them to actually make a contribution.Mankowitz's photographs of Jimi Hendrix did not gain popularity until several years after they were taken.
-They were taken in black and white, which was Mankowitz's typical style, but Hendrix's manager insisted on colour photographs for album covers.
-Therefore, the pictures were not revealed to the public until 1992, when Mankowitz had his first solo exhibition in London.
+They were taken in black and white, which was Mankowitz's typical style, but Hendrix's record label insisted on colour photographs for album covers.
+Therefore, the pictures were not widely seen until 1992, when Mankowitz had his first solo exhibition in London.
 The collection of Jimi Hendrix photos have since appeared on books, record covers, and magazines.

 In regards to a photo taken by Mankowitz, John Varvatos, a men's fashion designer, wrote: "This is from a series of photos Gered Mankowitz did with Jimi in 1967 at Mason's Yard in London.
 That series may be the most important pictures to me.
 I have a big, limited-edition print of that photo behind my desk.
 I look at it every day when I come in.
 There was nobody that looked like that when Jimi came on the scene, and there are not very many people who could pull that look off."